-As shown in the table below, there are 4 "drug payment stages" for your prescription drug coverage.
+As shown in the table below, there are 3 "drug payment stages" for your prescription drug coverage.
 How much you pay for a drug depends on which of these stages you are in at the time you get a prescription filled or refilled.
 Keep in mind that you are always responsible for the plan's monthly premium regardless of the drug payment stage.

 Stage 1 Yearly Deductible This plan does NOT have a Deductible.
 This stage does not apply to you.

 Stage 2 Initial Coverage During this stage, the plan pays its share of the cost and you pay your share of the cost of your drugs.
-Your share of the cost is shown in a section later in this chapter titled The Initial Coverage Stage .
-You stay in this stage until your year-to-date Part D out-of-pocket costs (your payments) reach a total of \$7,400.
+Your share of the cost is shown in a section later in this chapter titled The Initial Coverage Stage.
+You stay in this stage until your year-to-date Part D out-of-pocket costs (your payments) reach a total of \$2,000.
 Medicare sets this total and the rules for counting costs toward this amount.
-Your enhanced benefits include a plan-specific out-of-pocket maximum of \$4,100.
-Once you reach your enhanced plan out-of-pocket maximum of \$4,100, the plan will pay all of your drug costs for the remainder of the year.
-Stage 3 Coverage Gap This plan does NOT have a Coverage Gap.
-This stage does not apply to you.
-Stage 4 Catastrophic Coverage Most members do not reach the Catastrophic Coverage Stage because your enhanced benefits include a plan-specific out-of-pocket maximum of \$4,100.
-Once you reach your out-of-pocket maximum of \$4,100, the plan will pay all of your drug costs for the remainder of the year.
-If you do reach the calendar year maximum (including manufacturer discounts) of \$7,400, you will pay whichever is the higher amount between the following [(not to exceed the standard copayment amount during the Initial Coverage Stage)]: • 5% coinsurance or • \$4.15 copayment for covered generic drugs (including brand drugs treated as generics) • \$10.35 copayment for all other covered drugs
+Your enhanced benefits include a plan-specific out-of-pocket maximum of \$2,000.
+Once you reach your enhanced plan out-of-pocket maximum of \$2,000, the plan will pay all of your drug costs for the remainder of the year.
+Stage 3 Catastrophic Coverage Once you reach your out-of-pocket maximum of \$2,000, the plan will pay all of your drug costs for the remainder of the year.
+If you do reach the calendar year maximum of \$2,000, you pay nothing for covered Part D drugs.
+You may have cost sharing for excluded drugs that are covered under our enhanced benefit.